-It’s a common knowledge that different colors affect people in different ways.
+It’s common knowledge that different colors affect people in different ways.
 Not only will a bull be annoyed by aggressive flashings of red.
 However, very few people know that object shapes possess a similar effect.
-And in order to create a noticeable brand it’s highly recommended to resort to psychology of shapes in logo design.
+And in order to create a noticeable brand, it’s highly recommended to resort to the psychology of shapes in logo design.
 Though it seems extremely difficult, we still are going to clarify the topic.

 Why is geometry that important in branding?

 If you are an attentive person, you surely have noticed that most avatars are rounded nowadays.
 The trend has been spread not a long time ago.
 Initially, avatars on the internet were rectangular.
 And even Facebook has rounded them nowadays.
 The thing is that it’s not just a fad.
 In truth, it’s far from it!

 Shapes possess a fundamental psychological meaning in the logo.
 And the circle is not just a random choice here.
 It is the simplest and most pleasant figure in terms of perception.
 When a child is born, its mind is still weak and can only perceive obscure circles.
 Even our parents’ faces are just smiling circles for the first months of our lives.
 It seems weird, but we remain influenced by the very first images in our life throughout a lifetime.
 That’s what makes it possible to address an inner child and increase sales.

 What forms are best to be used in logo design?

 There also are other meaningful shapes.
 And you don’t have to create a perfectly symmetrical logo.
 The whole depicture is just supposed to be shaped into the figure, like a pyramid inside of a triangle.
 Those shapes convey a sense of stability, reliability and firmness, provided they are pointed up.
 Should you point it down and the meaning goes down too.